White Chocolate Macadamia Nut Cookies

 - Cream wet ingredients.
 In a separate mixing bowl, use a stand mixer or a hand mixer and beat the softened butter and sugars on medium speed until combined and creamy, about 2 minutes.
 Then, add the eggs, one at a time, mixing after each addition until just combined.
 With the last egg, add the vanilla.

 - Mix dry ingredients with wet.
-Turn the mixer to low speed and gradually add the dry ingredients to the butter/sugar mixture.
+Turn the mixer to low speed and gradually add the flour mixture to the butter/sugar mixture.

 - Chill dough.
 For best results, cover dough and chill for 30 minutes in the refrigerator.

-- Roll into balls and bake.
+- Roll cookie dough balls and bake.
 Use a large spoon or cookie scoop to make dough balls.
 The dough doesn’t have to be perfectly formed into balls.
 The cookies, pictured, are 40 grams (about 2 tablespoons) of dough.
 This will make medium-sized cookies.

 - Enjoy!
 Serve while still warm and gooey.
 Or enjoy them after they’ve completely cooled.
 In my personal opinion, I love them even more after they’ve cooled.
 This is when the edges get a little crispy and the inside is super soft and chewy.
 Either way… yum!